How to use a Wire Stripping & Twisting Tool

 Score a circle around the cable jacket, but do not cut all the way through the plastic.
 This technique may look dangerous, but it is safe if you apply very light pressure with the knife and keep your thumb on the opposite side of the cord.
 Carefully guide the knife around the cable until you reach your starting point.

 A knife works best for stripping sheathing from cords.
-It takes a sharp blade, a steady hand and concentration to control the depth of the cut precisely.
+It takes a sharp blade, a steady hand, and concentration to control the depth of the cut precisely.
 But once you master the technique, you’ll be surprised how quickly and accurately you can remove cord sheathing.

-We are showing the technique on a cord, but it also works on plastic-sheathed cable.
+We are showing the technique on a cord, but it also works on a plastic-sheathed cable.
 Practice with the blade extended or barely visible to see which technique works best for you.

 When it comes to stripping individual wires, a wire stripping tool is faster and more accurate, but in a pinch, you can use a knife with all these techniques, the key is to control the depth of the cut to avoid cutting or gouging the conductor.